UniversalDependencies/docs/_tpn/index.md

 ## Morphology

 * Tupinambá nouns are not marked for gender.
 Number is optionally marked.
-* Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra` and `Loc`.
-There different locatives, which areasigned the following features: `Case=LocPunc` (punctual locative), `CASE=LocDif` (diffuse locative).
+* Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra`, `Loc`, `All`, `Per`.
-* What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to the nominalization of a predicate and the fronting of an adverbial expression.
-The nominalized form of the verb takes `Nomz=Circ` as feature and value.
+* What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to the nominalization of a predicate and the fronting of an adverbial expression (oblique topicalization).
+The nominalized form of the verb, morphologically marked if the adverbial expression is fronted  is marked with the feature-value `OblTop=Yes`..

 ### Tags

-This is an overview only.
-For more detailed discussion and examples, see the list of [Czech POS tags](pos/index.html) and [Czech features](feat/index.html).

-* Tupinambá uses 16 of the 17 universal POS categories.
-[ADJ](https://universaldependencies.org/u/pos/ADJ.html) is not used.
+* Tupinambá uses 16 of the 17 universal POS categories, *ADJ* is not used.
-* The copula with non-verbal predicates.
-* The (de)verbal forms used, are: infinitive `Inf`, finite verb `Fin`, tagged, converb `Conv`, gerund `Ger`.
+* The (de)verbal forms used, are:
-* Since Tupinambá is an omnipredicative language, the referential, marker (a  ̴ ∅) is treated as Case (`Case=Ref`) in the treebank, despite its function, which is nothing like that of nominal cases.
-This marker allows lexeical roots to function as arguments of predicates.
+* Since Tupinambá is an omnipredicative language, the referential, marker (a  ̴ ∅) is marked as Case (`Case=Ref`) in the treebank, despite its function, which is nothing like that of nominal cases.
+This marker allows lexical roots to function as arguments of predicates.

 ---

 ### Features

 * The relational markers `Rel`, which indicate contiguity or non-contiguity between a head and its dependent, take respectively the following features: `Rel=Cont` and `Rel=NCont`.
-A third type or rletional indicates that a possessor is not present, neither contiguously or non-contiguously.
-This relational is tagged `Rel=Abs`, for relational absolute.
+A third type or relational indicates that a possessor is not present, neither contiguously or non-contiguously.
+This relational is tagged `Rel=Abs`, for absolute.
+The reflexive/correferential morpheme _o_. which is often referred to as 'relational<sub>3</sub>' is associated with the feature-value `Reflex=Yes`.
-* As a head marking language, Tupinambá cross-references arguments on the predicate, mostly when the object is third person: *a-s-epjak* 1.SG-3-see 'I see him'.
-The [PERSON](https://universaldependencies.org/u/feat/Person.html) feature in this case will be `Person=33`.
+* As a head marking language, Tupinambá cross-references arguments on the predicate, actor (A) and undergoer (U) are only marked in transitive verbs when the U is third person: *a-s-epjak* 1.SG-3-see 'I see him'.
+The [PERSON](https://universaldependencies.org/u/feat/Person.html) feature in this case will be `Person=13` indicating that A is 1<sup>st</sup> and U 3<sup>rd</sup> person.
-* The protmanteau markers, 1 -> 2 are asigned the [PERSON](https://universaldependencies.org/u/feat/Person.html) feature `Person12Sg` and `Person12Pl`.
+* The protmanteau markers indicating 1 -> 2 (A is 1<sup>st</sup> and U is 2<sup>nd</sup> person) are asigned the [PERSON](https://universaldependencies.org/u/feat/Person.html) feature `Person12Sg` and `Person12Pl`.
 * Tupinambá is reach in nominalizations.
-Lxical roots can be nominalized by suffixes that receive the following features: nominalizatin of circusntance `Nomzr=Circ` (*-saβ* 'thing, way of VERB'), deverbal passive nominalization `Nomzr=DevPass` (*-pɨr* 'one that is VERB').
+Lexical roots can be nominalized by suffixes that receive the following features: nominalizatin of circusntance `Nomzr=Circ` (*-saβ* 'thing, way of VERB'), deverbal passive nominalization `Nomzr=DevPass` (*-pɨr* 'one that is VERB past participle'), `Nomzr=Ag`(*-sar* 'the VERB-_er_').

 ---
 **Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
 Describe other noteworthy features.
 Include links to language-specific feature definitions if any.